irinazheltisheva/community/community-calls/mining-calls/mining-calls.md

 ## Call Facilitators

-Since mid 2019, these mining community calls have been facilitated by full-time employees of Protocol Labs.
+Since mid 2019, these mining community calls have been facilitated by Michelle Brous ([@michellebrous](https://github.com/michellebrous)), who is a full-time employee of Protocol Labs.